chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

  Every time it finds a match it should add that match to a data structure which can be returned at the end of the function.

 ### Raw Web Data
  First things first.
-Let's get our data from the web by creating a class method that takes an NSString parameter passedURL and returns an NSString of raw web content.
+Let's get our data from the web by creating a method that takes an NSString parameter, passedURL, and returns an NSString of the raw web content.

 {% highlight objc linenos %}